sadhfdrn/STS-web/replit.md

   - Updated all server actions to use database operations
   - Updated all pages to fetch data from PostgreSQL instead of mock data
   - Fixed Next.js 15 async cookies compliance in authentication module
-- **Design Modernization**: Updated color scheme from green to vibrant purple/blue gradients for a more modern look
+- **Design Modernization**: Updated color scheme to green theme for ASSON branding
 - **Hero Section Enhancement**: Added gradient background with texture overlay, larger typography, and clear CTAs
 - **Card Design Improvements**: Added hover animations, gradient accents, and better visual hierarchy
 - **Mobile Optimization**: Implemented responsive design with proper breakpoints for mobile, tablet, and desktop views